Co-Curricular Club Expo

 Leader: Ms Joyce

-Where: Varies between Christchurch Adventure Park (CAP) and Halswell Quarry
+Venue: Can alternate between the Christchurch Adventure Park (CAP) and Halswell Quarry.

 Leader: Miss Hopcroft

-When: Secondary school events, South Island and National events are scheduled on weekends.
+When: Year 9-13 – Canterbury Secondary school events, South Island and National events; Year 7/8 – CAIMS, AIMS Games

 Sign-up when events are promoted to students via TEAMS.